gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 1. We start the Runner
 2. Runner creates 2 idle machines
-3. Runner picks one build
+3. Runner picks one job
 4. Runner creates one more machine to fulfill the strong requirement of always having the two idle machines
-5. Build finishes, we have 3 idle machines
+5. Job finishes, we have 3 idle machines
-6. When one of the three idle machines goes over `IdleTime` from the time when last time it picked the build it will be removed
+6. When one of the three idle machines goes over `IdleTime` from the time when last time it picked the job it will be removed
-7. The Runner will always have at least 2 idle machines waiting for fast picking of the builds
+7. The Runner will always have at least 2 idle machines waiting for fast picking of the jobs

-Below you can see a comparison chart of builds statuses and machines statuses in time:
+Below you can see a comparison chart of jobs statuses and machines statuses in time:

 ![Autoscale state chart](img/autoscale-state-chart.png)